kgnzt/polyseerio-ruby/README.md

 ## Design

-  * Configurable agent mode or SDK only modes available.
+All Polyseer.io SDK's make use of Promises for async calls.
+Promises allow for delaying and chaining async work.

+Example:

+    get_event = client.Event.findByName('some-name')

+    // do something else

+    get_event.execute.then{ |event| puts event.name }

+  * Provides direct platform calls as well as a Polyseer.io Ruby agent.
-  * All client SDK calls return a Promise.
+  * All client SDK calls return a Concurrent::Promise.
   * Supports functional style programming.
   * Supports object-oriented style programming.
     * ORM style instances.
 E.g. environment.save(), alert.trigger();
   * A resources environment can be deduced or explicitly passed to SDK calls through the options param.
   * API calls made using the https:// protocol.

 ## Example